downshiftorg/prophoto-test-drive/README.md

-# ProPhoto Theme Test-drive Plugin
+# ProPhoto Theme Test-Drive Plugin

 Because ProPhoto 6 is such a radical departure from version 5, the transition process between the two versions is not as seamless as in prior upgrades.
 ProPhoto 6 is not able to import your existing ProPhoto 5 design, so *there will be some time required on your part to re-design and re-brand your website.*